 OVERVIEW

-The Public Health Surveillance and Response Division was established incorporating GERMS-SA, Outbreak Response and Travel Health.
+The Division of Public Health Surveillance and Response (DPHSR) was established, incorporating GERMS-SA, Outbreak Response and Travel Health.

-The division facilitates communication and data sharing between the national and provincial health departments and the NICD, and provide epidemiological input to other NICD units through collaborative projects and support of surveillance and epidemiological activities and outbreak responses.
+The division facilitates communication and data sharing between national and provincial health departments and the NICD centres.
+The division provides epidemiological support to the national and provincial health departments and to other NICD centres through collaborative projects and support of surveillance and epidemiological activities, as well as outbreak preparedness and responses.

-Globally, there is increasing pressure from the World Health Assembly that member states adhere to the International Health Regulations (IHR, 2005).
-Signatory countries have been requested to host a ‘Joint External Evaluation’ of adherence to requirements of the IHR, which include activities to support prevention, detection and response to communicable disease, chemical and radiation events.
-The NICD contribution included capacity for communicable disease diagnostics, disease surveillance and technical support for response activities fulfil and support many of the requirements of the IHR.
-The EOC supported by the ORU is able to provide coordination and management of public health events of national and regional concern through the use of an incident management system and dedicated staff.
-Further, on account of these capacities, the NICD is a key role-player in national, regional and international responses to public health threats.
-The DPHSR collaborates and co-operates with the National Department of Health, the National Disaster Management Centre, the National Joint Operations Committee in support of the IHR.
-Disease intelligence emanating from NICD surveillance activities is reported regularly through the Multinational Outbreak Response Team, and to other government structures as the need arises
+Globally, there is increasing pressure from the World Health Assembly that member states adhere to the International Health Regulations (2005) (IHR (2005)).
+Signatory countries have been requested to host a ‘Joint External Evaluation’ of adherence to requirements of the IHR (2005), which include activities to support prevention, detection and response to ALL hazards, which include communicable disease, chemical and radiation events following the One Health Approach.
+The division’s contribution includes capacity for disease surveillance and technical expertise to support response activities to fulfil and support the requirements for IHR (2005) compliance for the country.
+The ORU, through the EOC activation, provide coordination and management of public health events of national concern through the use of an incident management system.
+Further, on account of these capacities, the NICD plays a key role in national, regional and international responses to public health threats.
+The DPHSR collaborates and co-operates with the National Department of Health, the National Disaster Management Centre, and the National Joint Operations Committee in support of the IHR (2005).
+Disease intelligence emanating from NICD surveillance activities is reported regularly through the Multi-sectoral National Outbreak Response Team (MNORT) and to other government structures as the need arises.

 OBJECTIVES

-At a national level, the technical expertise of the NICD is made available to provinces and districts within South Africa through multiple arms of the DPHSR:
+The technical expertise of the NICD is made available to the department of health at national, provincial and districts level through multiple arms of the DPHSR:

-- Provincial epidemiologists are based in the provinces and support analysis of routine TB and HIV data, outbreak investigation and interpretation of communicable disease data;
+- Provincial epidemiologists are based in the provinces and provides technical expertise and support for the analysis of routine TB and HIV data, outbreak investigation, and interpretation of communicable disease data;

-- NMC alerts triggered by the NHLS laboratory information system and clinicians in public sector health facilities ensure that district and provincial communicable disease staff are timeously informed about the presence of disease;
+- NMCSS alerts triggered by the NHLS laboratory information system and clinicians in public and private sector health facilities ensure that district and provincial communicable disease personnel are timely informed about the presence of disease;

-- The 24-hour hotline staffed by NICD pathologists and doctors and co-ordinated by DPHSR provides a forum for rapid alert and notification of disease of public health importance, as well as provision of technical advice for a range of infectious conditions.
+- The 24-hour clinician hotline, managed by the NICD pathologists, and medical officers provides a forum for rapid alert and notification of disease of public health importance, as well as provision of clinical advice for a range of infectious conditions to clinicians in the private and public health sector.

 Functions